-People don’t know you and you have to go audition to as many roles and anime as possible, trying to score more minor roles or even a supporting role or two to have enough to scrap by and survive another month.
+People don’t know you and you have to go audition to as many roles and anime as possible, trying to score more minor roles or even a supporting role or two to have enough to scrape by and survive another month.

 To earn the bare minimum to survive in the industry as a junior seiyuu you have to, at least earn a minimum of 200.000 yen.

 On average, rents in the Tokyo metropolitan area are around 100.000 yen.
-Add to that the utility bills, food and transportation and you have just enough to survive.
+Add to that the utility bills, food, and transportation and you have just enough to survive.

 How many episodes in anime in 1 month you must have in order to have that money?
 19.

 As a rookie seiyuu, those minor roles that no one pays attention to actually help them have money to meet all their necessities.
-But few junior seiyuu have that work load.
+But few junior seiyuu have that workload.